 Try your first month for just £1 / $1 / €1

 Ed McCambridge is a staff writer at FourFourTwo, working for the magazine and website.
 Ed has been living in Berlin since 2015 and worked as a Bundesliga reporter before joining FFT.
-Formerly a season ticket holder at AFC Wimbledon, he's now often found at Stadion An der Alten Försterei, bratwurst in hand, on Saturday afternoons.
+Formerly a season ticket holder at AFC Wimbledon, he's now most commonly spotted at local side Union Berlin.

 Get the best features, fun and footballing frolics straight to your inbox every week.